Des Peres Road Roundabout

 The City applied for a CMAQ grant (Congestion Mitigation & Air Quality) in May 2018 through the East-West Gateway Council of Governments, but was unsuccessful.
 Over the 2018-2019 winter, the City designed and implemented minor modifications to the intersection to reduce accidents.
 We are happy to report that over the past year, rear-end collisions have been reduced by this modification.
 However, right-angle collisions persist.
 The City again applied for a CMAQ grant in 2019, and the the grant was approved, providing 80% reimbursement for all phases of the project: Design 2020, ROW 2021, Construction 2022.
 The total project budget is approximately $1.6M.

 Project Update and Schedule

 Due to the size of the project, MoDOT’s Qualification-Based Selection process must be strictly followed in choosing an engineer for design.
 A Request for Qualifications (RFQ) was posted with MoDOT in November 2019, with responses due 12/11/19.
 Letters of interest were received from eight (8) consultants, then reviewed in order to select the best-qualified firm, in accordance with state and federal law.
 Three finalists were interviewed in January by staff in order to further evaluate their qualifications.
-Those firms have been ranked, and a contract is being negotiated with the top firm before going to the Board of Aldermen and MoDOT for approval.
-Design work will then commence and continue through 2021.
+CMT was selected, and their contract was approved by the Board of Aldermen 3/23.
+Design work is now underway and will continue through 2021.
 Any necessary easements or rights-of-way (ROW) will be acquired in 2021, and construction will take place in 2022.